juliaguida/oystercard/pills/bdd_cycle.md

 > Build me a payment system.

 In order to transform this large, _epic_ requirement into a working application we need to break it down.
 We do this by creating **User Stories**, which are _packages of requirements_, or 'features'.
-They are written from the application user's point of view, which keeps us (and the client) focussed on delivering an application of value to those who will actually be using it.
+They are written from the application user's point of view, which keeps us (and the client) focused on delivering an application of value to those who will actually be using it.

 We will have _many user stories for every client_.